-Regardless, it’s best if you employ these methods for written work:
+Regardless, these are some best practices for written work:

-- Use subheads: This isn’t an old-school term paper – try to have skimmable sections, paragraphs that are only a couple sentences and a variety of sentence lengths.
+- Use subheads.
+This isn’t a term paper – try to have skimmable sections, paragraphs that are only a couple sentences, and a variety of sentence lengths.
 Make it pleasing to the eye.

-- Make it visual: People engage much more with visual
+- Make it visual.
+People engage much more with visual content.

-- Use – or hire – talent: If your internal team doesn’t have the time or skillset to pull off a long written piece, it’s OK.
-Have a professional writer tell your story – with plenty of input from your team – and have a strong editor or team of reviewers in-house to ensure that it’s brand-right and compelling.
+- Use — or hire — talent.
+If your internal team doesn’t have the time or skillset to pull off a long written piece, that’s okay.
+Have a professional writer tell your story (with plenty of input from your team), then have a strong editor or team of reviewers in-house ensure that it’s on-brand and compelling.

-For videos, you’ll want to be very sensitive to the length – probably at most two minutes, unless it’s a webinar.
+For videos, you’ll want to be very sensitive to the length — keep it under two minutes, unless it’s a webinar.
 In that case, make sure to tie in with a content platform to offer more information to viewers.

 4. SHARE IT!